 After Dachau was liberated, the former concentration camp was turned into War Crimes Enclosure No. 1 and Dr. Georg Konrad Morgen became one of the prisoners.
 He told historian John Toland that he was tortured by the Americans in an effort to get him to say that Ilse Koch, the wife of the Buchenwald Commandant, had made lampshades out of human skin, but he refused, even after several beatings.

 E.H. told the American liberators that she had once been put into a standing cell herself — for NINE WEEKS.
-How could anyone survive for nine weeks in a standing cell like the one that has been reconstructed at Auschwitz?
+How could anyone survive for nine weeks in a standing cell like the cells that have been reconstructed at Auschwitz?

 The 1998 photograph above shows the reconstructed entrance to one of the 4 standing cells (Stehzellen) in prison cell #22 in the basement of Block 11.
 These 4 cells were 31.5 inches square; there was no light coming in at all, and no heating or cooling system.

-Prisoners had to crawl into the cell through a tiny door, as shown in the photo above.
+Prisoners had to crawl into the standing cell through a tiny door, as shown in the photo above.
 Metal bars at the entrance allowed guards to open the door and look inside the cell.
-There was no room to lie down or sit down in the cell; prisoners had to stand up.
+There was no room to lie down nor to sit down in the cell; prisoners had to stand up.
 The floors of these cells were covered with excrement left by the occupants.

 Prisoners who were being punished were allegedly put into these cells at night, and in the morning taken out to perform a full 10-hour day of work.
 The reconstructed door, which is shown in the picture above, opens into Cell #2; there is another cell to the right of the door, which you can see in the photo.
 To the left in the picture above, you can see the edge of the door into Cell #1 on the left, which gives you an idea of how small these cells were.
 Imagine the problem of removing a dead body through the tiny door of one of these cells!